Abdur Rouf Talukder

-Abdur Rouf Talukder is a senior Bangladeshi government official who has served as the Governor of Bangladesh Bank since July 2022.
-Prior to becoming Governor he served as the Senior Secretary of the Ministry of Finance.
+Abdur Rouf Talukder is a former governor of the Bangladesh Bank who served during 2022–2024.
+Prior to this position, he had served as the senior secretary of the Ministry of Finance.
 He previously served as a director of Biman Bangladesh Airlines.
+Following the resignation of Sheikh Hasina as the Prime Minister of the country, Talukder resigned and reportedly fled the country on 9 August 2024.

 Early life

-Talukder was born on 15 August 1964 in Sirajganj District, Present day Bangladesh.
+Talukder was born on 15 August 1964 in Sirajganj District, East Pakistan, present day Bangladesh.

 Education

-He completed his Master's in Business Administration from the Institute of Business Administration of the University of Dhaka.
+Talukder passed SSC from St. Joseph Higher Secondary School and completed his Master's in Business Administration from the Institute of Business Administration of the University of Dhaka.
 He has a second master's degree in development studies from the University of Birmingham.

-In addition, he attended a number of professional training courses at Harvard Kennedy School of Government, Boston, USA; IMF Institute, Washington DC, USA; Crown Agents Training & Professional Development Center, London, UK; Institute of Public Finance (IPF), Dhaka, etc.
+In addition, Talukder attended a number of professional training courses at Harvard Kennedy School of Government, Boston, USA; IMF Institute, Washington DC, US; Crown Agents Training & Professional Development Center, London, UK; Institute of Public Finance (IPF), Dhaka, etc.

-He is married to Selina Rawshan and has two children.
+Talukder is married to Selina Rawshan and has two children.

 Career

 Talukder joined the Bangladesh Civil Service in 1985.
 He was a member of Bangladesh Civil Service Administration Cadre.

 In October 2017, Talukder was appointed the additional secretary of budget and macroeconomics in the Finance Division of the Ministry of Finance.

 Talukder was appointed the acting secretary of the Ministry of Finance on 16 July 2018.
 He replaced Mohammad Muslim Chowdhury.

-At a conference organised by Bangladesh Institute of Development Studies, he blamed the Ministry of Health for failing to spend their budget during the COVID-19 pandemic in Bangladesh.
+At a conference organised by Bangladesh Institute of Development Studies, Talukder blamed the Ministry of Health for failing to spend their budget during the COVID-19 pandemic in Bangladesh.
 He received the FY 2020-21 Integrity Award from the government of Bangladesh.
 On 21 September 2021, he was promoted to the rank of senior secretary.

 Talukder served as a director of Bangladesh Foreign Trade Institute and Bangladesh Public Administration Training Centre.
 He was part of a delegation led by Salman F. Rahman to the World Bank.
 He is a director of Hotels International Limited.

 He worked in wide range of government positions in his long illustrious career but his specialization in public finance and economic management has brought him back to Finance Division at almost every rank of his career.
 He worked more than 18 years in Finance Division before elevating to the position of Finance Secretary on 17 July 2018.

-Apart from his long career in Finance Division, Mr. Talukder has served in Ministry of Industries, Ministry of Food, and Ministry of Information.
+Apart from his long career in Finance Division, Talukder has served in Ministry of Industries, Ministry of Food, and Ministry of Information.
 He also worked at Bangladesh High Commission, Kuala Lumpur as First Secretary (Commercial).

-In Finance Division, he has contributed in important areas like budget reform, macroeconomic management and introduction of IT in PFM.
-He was instrumental in implementing Medium Term Budget Framework (MTBF) and new Budget and Accounting Classification System (BACS).
-He played the key role in introduction of payroll automation for the government employees, EFT for pensioners and automation of National Saving Certificates.
-He is one of the key contributors in drafting the Public Money and Budget management Act, 2009 and Autonomous Bodies’ Surplus Revenue Act.
-2020.

-On 11 June 2022, government appointed Talukder as the Governor of Bangladesh Bank.
+On 11 June 2022, government appointed Talukder as the governor of Bangladesh Bank.
+On 9 August 2024 he has resigned from his post.
+He has not been attending his office since 5 August, when Prime Minister Sheikh Hasina resigned and fled the country in the face of a mass uprising led by the Anti-Discrimination Student Movement.